 1: Tortuga bay

-The Tortuga Bay on the Island Santa Cruz is one of the most beautiful beaches that the Galapagos Islands has to offer.
+The Tortuga Bay on the Island Santa Cruz is one of the most beautiful beaches that the Galápagos Islands have to offer.
 There are two ways to reach Tortuga Bay:

 You can walk a trail on the island or take a water-cab from Puerto Ayora which brings you to the Bay.